Raven1911/Axi-Lite-Interconnect-HDL/README.md

 # Axi-Lite-Interconnect-HDL

 # I. Introduction
- IP AXI Lite Interconnect core connects ONE upto THREE AXI memory-mapped master devices to ONE or MORE memory-mapped slave devices.
+ IP AXI Lite Interconnect core connects ONE upto MORE AXI memory-mapped master devices to ONE or MORE memory-mapped slave devices.
 The AXI interfaces conform to the AMBA® AXI version 4 specification from ARM®.

 # II.
 Features
-* The Master Interface (MI) can be configured to comprise 1-3 MI slots to issue transactions to up to 16 connected slave devices.
+* The Master Interface (MI) can be configured to comprise 1-16 or more MI slots to issue transactions to up to 16 or more connected slave devices.
-* The Slave Interface (SI) of the core can be configured to comprise 1-16 SI slots to accept transactions from up to 3 connected master devices.
+* The Slave Interface (SI) of the core can be configured to comprise 1-16 or more SI slots to accept transactions from up to 16 or more connected master devices.
 * Split Write Transaction and Read Transaction channels separately
-* Address width: 32 to 64 bits.
+* Address width: 32, 64 bits,...
-* Interface data widths: 32 bits.
+* Interface data widths: 32, 64 bits,....
 * Fixed priority, time quantum(avoid deadlock) and round-robin arbitration.

 # III.
 Overview